bloomberg/phabricator-tools/CONTENTS.md

 `bin`

-Here are all the end-products you might wish use from this repository, it's probably most convienient to create a symbolic link to them or add the bin directory to $PATH.
+Here are all the end-products you might wish to use from this repository, it's probably most convienient to create a symbolic link to them or add the bin directory to $PATH.